matthewgetz/rotini/website/versioned_docs/version-1.1.3/index.md

 my-cli --version
 ```

 Once your program is published to a registry, you can setup your program to check for updates.
 When this is configured, rotini will check intermittently for new versions of your CLI program.
 If a new version is found in the registry, users will be prompted to install (y/N) the new version.
-When the user chooses to install the new version, it will be installed and the original command will need to be re-run.
+When the user chooses to install the new version, the original command will need to be re-run.
 When the user chooses to skip the new version installation, the passed command will be executed.
 In every case, rotini will set a timestamp that it will use to know when to check for updates again.

 Passing a `-u` or `--update` flag to a rotini program will run the update process.
 If an update is available it will be installed.